-A National League record is established when the Giants and the Pittsburgh Alleghenys combine to steal seventeen bases in a single game.
+The Giants and the Pittsburgh Alleghenys established a National League record when the teams combine to steal seventeen bases in a single game.
 New York will win the Polo Grounds contest, 17-10.

-Scoring nine runs in the bottom of the ninth at Cleveland's League Park, the Blues, later to be known as the Indians, stun the Senators, 14-13.
-The amazing comeback, which consists of six singles, two doubles, a walk, a hit batsman and a passed ball, comes after two outs are made.
+Scoring nine runs in the bottom of the ninth at Cleveland's League Park, the Blues, later known as the Indians, stun the Senators, 14-13.
+The incredible comeback, consisting of six singles, two doubles, a walk, a hit batsman, and a passed ball, comes after two outs.

-Clark Griffith, the White Sox's pitcher-manager, working in relief for his club, decides to intentionally walk Philadelphia's Napoleon Lajoie with the bases loaded.
-The strategy proves to be successful when he induces the next three batters to ground out to complete the 11-9 victory at Chicago's South Side Park.
+White Sox reliever Clark Griffith, the team's pitcher-manager, decides to walk Napoleon Lajoie intentionally with the bases loaded.
+The strategy proves successful when he induces the next three batters to ground out to complete the 11-9 victory at Chicago's South Side Park.

-In the top of the ninth inning in a game against Boston, Cincinnati's outfielder Dode Paskert steals second base, third base as well as home plate.
+In the top of the ninth inning in a game against Boston, Cincinnati's outfielder Dode Paskert steals second base, third base, and home plate.
 The thievery proves to be the margin of victory when the Reds edge the Doves, 6-5.

-The first-ever scheduled major league night game is rained out in Cincinnati, but the team will face the Phillies tomorrow night.
+In Cincinnati, rain postpones the first-ever scheduled major league night game, but the team will face the Phillies tomorrow night.
 The Reds will play eight evening contests this season, including one against every club in the National League.

 With the Reds trailing by three runs and the bases loaded in the bottom of the ninth inning at Crosley Field, Sammy Byrd hits Cy Blanton's pitch for a game-ending home run, giving Cincinnati an incredible come-from-behind 4-3 victory.
-The 29-year old outfielder becomes the third major leaguer to hit a walk-off grand slam, which is a homer that comes in the home team's final at-bat and erases a three-run deficit resulting in a one-run victory.
+The 29-year-old outfielder becomes the third major leaguer to hit an ultimate grand slam, A round-tripper in the home team's final at-bat, and erases a three-run deficit, resulting in a one-run victory.

 Yankees' slugger Joe DiMaggio hits three consecutive home runs, the first two off future Hall of Famer Bob Feller.
 The trio of round-trippers helps the Bronx Bombers defeat the Tribe, 6-5.